BenWRees/Research-Papers/README.md

-A Game Theoretic Analysis for Cooperative Smart Farming:	Deepti Gupta, Paras Bhatt, Smriti Bhatt Predictability in Nonlinear Dynamical Systems with Model Uncertainty:	Jinqiao Duan Multivariate stochastic approximation using a Simultaneous Perturbation Gradient Approximation:	Unknown
+A Game Theoretic Analysis for Cooperative Smart Farming:	Deepti Gupta, Paras Bhatt, Smriti Bhatt Predictability in Nonlinear Dynamical Systems with Model Uncertainty:	Jinqiao Duan Multivariate stochastic approximation using a Simultaneous Perturbation Gradient Approximation:	Unknown A New Unbiased Stochastic Derivative Estimator for Discontinuous Sample Performances with Structural Parameters:	Unknown